commercialhaskell/stack/doc/commands/config_command.md

     The `config set` commands support an existing key only in the form `key: value` on a single line.

+!!! warning

+    The `config set` commands cannot modify a configuration file that uses [`!include`](../configure/yaml/include.md) directives.
+Stack will report an
+    error if it detects `!include` directives in the target configuration file.

 ## The `stack config set install-ghc` command

 ~~~text